 Looking at past events is a great way to see what you can expect for the next celebration.
 An outreach BBQ held in 2018 served as a community outreach program, which allowed tourists to volunteer alongside locals.
 Past years also featured workshops for those who wanted to learn about volunteer opportunities and how they could give back, as well as plenty of celebrations in the middle of the street.
 If you decide to volunteer during Baltimore Pride weekend, you can attend a workshop for volunteers ahead of time to see what the organizers expect from you.

-The following is the event program for 2019.
-Stay tuned for the 2020 program for Baltimore Pride, coming soon.
+The following is the event program of a previous pride edition.
+Stay tuned for the 2022 program.

 In 2019, Baltimore will host the 44th anniversary of its annual pride event.
 Scheduled for Friday, June 14 through to Sunday, June 16, 2019, it may be the largest celebration in the event's history.
 “Unity Through Diversity” is the theme of Baltimore Pride 2019, and it focuses on the ways in which individuals can work together, and overcome their diverse backgrounds.
 The number of special events and the types of events are still TBC, but you can look forward to the same level of excitement and fun that you experienced in previous years.